-If the same part of a segment appears on two photos, Some tracts will be too large for only one photo.
+If the same part of a segment appears on two photos, some tracts will be too large for only one photo.
 In this case, part of the tract boundary will have to be drawn on one photo and part on the other photo.
-When tracts have to be marked on two photos, show the tract codes and field numbers on both photographs.
+When tracts must be marked on two photos, show the tract codes and field numbers on both photographs.

-2. Boundaries of SegmentNot Identifiable on Ground
+2. Boundaries of Segment Not Identifiable on Ground